Theodore Roosevelt Dalton: Federal judicial service

-Dalton was nominated by President Dwight D. Eisenhower on July 21, 1959, to a seat on the United States District Court for the Western District of Virginia vacated by Judge John Paul Jr. He was confirmed by the United States Senate on August 12, 1959, and received his commission on August 13, 1959.
-He served as Chief Judge from 1960 to 1971.
-He assumed senior status on October 12, 1976.
+Dalton was nominated by President Dwight D. Eisenhower on July 21, 1959 to a seat on the United States District Court for the Western District of Virginia vacated by Judge John Paul Jr., who took senior status and continued to sit on 3-judge panels required of desegregation decisions.
+The United States Senate confirmed Dalton's judicial appointment on August 12, 1959 and he received his commission on August 13, 1959.
+Dalton served as Chief Judge from 1960 to 1971, and assumed senior status on October 12, 1976.
 President Gerald Ford nominated Glen Morgan Williams as Dalton's successor, after Senator William L. Scott derailed the nomination of the President's first choice.
-Dalton's service terminated on October 30, 1989, due to his death in Radford.
+Dalton's service terminated on October 30, 1989 due to his death in Radford.

 Notable cases

 Along with his colleagues, Dalton as federal judge presided over litigation that continued into the 1970s to implement the Brown decision in Virginia's public schools.
 Dalton ordered the desegregation plan for the public schools in Roanoke, Virginia, which ultimately led to the conversion of the Lucy Addison High School (for African Americans) into a desegregated middle school.

 Dalton served on the three-judge panel in a case rejecting a constitutional challenge to Virginia's method of distributing state money for education to the various school districts across the state.